lashhw/System-Software-Design-Implementation/hw1/write_up.md

     ...
 }
 ```
-Make rodata writable.
+Make `.rodata` writable.

-Redefines the `__SYSCALL` macro to restore original system calls: for each system call number, if the current function pointer in `sys_call_table_ptr` differs from the original, it is replaced with the original.
+Redefines the `__SYSCALL` macro to restore original system calls: for each system call number, if the current function pointer in `sys_call_table_ptr` changes (differs from the original), it is replaced with the original.
 This macro is applied by including ``<asm/unistd.h>``, which expands all defined system calls.

-Make rodata readonly.
+Make `.rodata` readonly.

 Finally, the function iterates through the `filter_list_head` linked list using `list_for_each_entry_safe`, removes each entry from the list, and frees its memory using `kfree`.